Nervous System Practices

 Nervous system practices work with the body first.
 They prioritise awareness, pacing and choice rather than effort.

-These resources draw on nervous system education, somatic awareness and trauma-informed principles.
+These practices are designed to be gentle, practical and adaptable to your current capacity.
+They prioritise safety, pacing and curiosity over intensity or performance.
 They are designed to support stability, orientation and internal trust without pushing for emotional release or insight before the body is ready.

 A Note on Safety and Scope